by Jessica Porter, Office of Educational Technology (eTech)

 If we were really curious, we could then compare this address with that of another year by uploading them to Cirrus as separate links or Word documents.
 Doing so would combine them into a single cloud, and we could choose to view them separately or side-by-side, evaluating changes in word trends over time.

 Voyant also offers a number of freestanding tools that allow you to look closely at individual words or links between characters in a work of literature.
-TermsRadio and the Type Frequencies Chart, for example, compare word usage across texts, looking closely at the most common shared terms in each.
+TermsRadio and the Trends tool, for example, compare word usage across texts, looking closely at the most common shared terms in each.

 RezoViz, on the other hand, represents the most frequent terms in a text as a web, which could be useful for examining character networks in a novel or story, like this sample from H.P.
 Lovecraft’s The Alchemist: Whatever your aim, Voyant likely has a tool to help you accomplish it, and because the tools are free, students can access them anywhere, anytime — even in class.